TueSearch/search-engine/README.md

     - `crawl.py`: The script for the web crawling process, which fetches web pages, classifies their relevance, and stores them in the database.
     - `models.py`: This module defines the database models used for storing crawled documents and job management.
-    - `rank.py`: This module contains the ranker class, which uses the built ranker to rank the documents based on the query.
     - `utils.py`: This module contains utility functions used in the crawling process.
 - `.pre-commit-config.yaml`: This file contains the configuration for the pre-commit hooks.
 - `.pylintrc`: This file contains the configuration for the pylint linter.